 Rather than avoiding pasta when you're dieting, make the switch to whole grain and keep your portions small.
 Research suggests people who eat several servings of whole-grain foods per day are more likely to slim down and maintain healthy weights.
 According to one study, eating whole grains rather than refined grains can also help burn belly fat.

 Nuts may be high in fat, but it's the good kind.
 And they are also rich in nutrients, protein, and fiber, which can help stabilize blood sugar.
 Sure, you'll get a few extra grams of fat from munching on a handful of nuts, but it's worth it if it helps you avoid reaching for cookies or other sweets.
 Even peanut butter can be a dieter's friend.
 In one study people who ate a handful of nuts a day were slimmer and even lived longer.

 Dieters often try to cut calories by nixing calcium-rich dairy foods, but some studies suggest this is a mistake.
 One theory is that the body burns more fat when it gets enough calcium, so eating low-fat cheese, yogurt, and milk may actually contribute to weight loss.
 Calcium supplements don't seem to yield the same benefits, so a diet rich in dairy may have other factors at work as well.
 Dairy foods are also rich in protein, which helps keep you feeling full.

-Coffee only falls in the "bad" category when you drink too much of it (four or more cups a day) or mix in cream, sugar, or flavored syrups.
-If you drink it black, you get a metabolism boost without added fat and calories.
+Coffee only falls in the "bad" category when you drink too much of it (3-5 cups a day) or mix in cream, sugar, or flavored syrups.
+Drink it black without added fat and calories.
 Drink it skinny: Stir in skim milk for added calcium and vitamin D, and artificial sweetener or one teaspoon of sugar.